cloki0610/CI-Portfolio-Project-4/README.md

 This project also use Django allauth to set up user authorization system to provide restricted access to certain features on the website that are not intended for unauthorize users.

+All image file upload from user should store and be protected in Cloudinary storage.

 ### **Surface Plane**
 <hr>